Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Universities can now only be built on top of "Building Site" locations.
+- Building sites, mineral deposits and the like now display to which settlement they belong in their tooltip.

 * Maps
 - For the Earth map, Vienna's territory north of the Danube now belongs to the Prague settlement.